 Released on March 15, 2015, Kendrick Lamar’s third studio album To Pimp A Butterfly has elevated the artist from beloved “good kid” to poetic musician with a prominent voice within American society.
+Lamar enjoys pushing the boundaries of what can be said over rap instrumentals, and his latest project may turn out to be his magnum opus.
 He can even add “Pissing Off Fox News” to his repertoire now – which, as far as we’re concerned is a very admirable thing – they consider him a threat to societal opinion and the powers that be.
 There is something certain, definite about Kendrick Lamar…he’s “woke” and he is unapologetically using his position within popular culture to express his perspective on the world that surrounds him.
 It doesn’t hurt that he has fantastical music videos and an outlandishly talented video production team to illustrate the double entendres and funky spoken word poetry that he straps his singles with lyrically.

 June 30 Lamar released a video – er, mini-documentary – for the number 6 track on TPAB, “Alright” which has already received over 2 million views+, as well as some attention from Fox News’ poster boy, Geraldo Rivera.
 Lamar performed the song at the #BETAwards2015, a performance fully outfitted with damaged cop cars and flashing red, white, and blue lights.
 Needless to say, right wingers viewed it as a national threat of the highest degree, criticizing him for promoting violence against police in urban environments and furthering the race war.
 Funny, because they are the ones avidly stating that there is no such race war, and the tensions between members of society are just figments of our wildest imagination.